generaxion/axio-starter/README.md

 ## 1. Directory structure

-Directory structure was once based a mixture between [_underscores](http://underscores.me/)(template structure) and [Sage](https://roots.io/sage/) (Gulp and assets) It has evolved from there.

-`/assets/` includes all JS, SASS, images, SVG and fonts
+`/assets/` global JS, SASS, images, SVG and fonts

-`/blocks/` custom Gutenberg blocks
+`/bin/` shell scripts for bulk tasks/automations

 `/dist/` has processed, combined and optimized assets ready to be included to theme

+`/modules/` features that are packaged into modules like blocks, template parts, post-types

-`/inc/` has all php files that are not part of template structure
+`/inc/` global php files that are not part of template structure/modules

 ## 2. Setup